 (Paris, Rouen, Le Havre ne forment qu’une seule ville, dont la Seine est la grand rue.)

 The Seine: an inspiring river!

-In the the 19th and the 20th centuries, the Seine inspired many painter, such has Eugène Boudin, Camille Corot, Henri Matisse, Claude Monet, Camille Pissarro, and Alfred Sisley.
+In the 19th and the 20th centuries, the Seine inspired many painters, such as Eugène Boudin, Camille Corot, Henri Matisse, Claude Monet, Camille Pissarro, and Alfred Sisley.

 Along the Seine River

 The Seine can be divided into five parts:

 - the “Small Seine” (Petite Seine) from the sources to Montereau-Fault-Yonne